stayrascal/hexo/source/_posts/Deep-Learning.md

 	* Activation functions
 	* hidden units

+## Tips for doing well on bechmarks/winning competitions
+- Ensembling
+	* Train several networks independently and average their outputs
+- Multi-crop at test time
+	* run classifier on multiple versions of test images and average results

 ## When transfer learning makes sense
 - Task A and B have the same input x.
 - You have a lot more data for Task A than Task B.